chronos-tachyon/roxy/configuration.md

     ...
     "pages": {
-      "rootDir": "...",                 # Path to the template directory (a String; required) "map": {...},                     # Used to customize individual error codes (an Object) "defaultContentType": "...",      # Default value for the "Content-Type" header (a String) "defaultContentLanguage": "...",  # Default value for the "Content-Language" header (a String) "defaultContentEncoding": "..."   # Default value for the "Content-Encoding" header (a String) },
+      "rootDir": "...",                 # Path to the template directory (a String; required) "defaultContentType": "...",      # Default value for the "Content-Type" header (a String) "defaultContentLanguage": "...",  # Default value for the "Content-Language" header (a String) "defaultContentEncoding": "...",  # Default value for the "Content-Encoding" header (a String) "map": {...}                      # Used to customize individual error codes (an Object) },
     ...
   },